raleel/cfi-srd-pt/0005_Skills.md

 #### Local (INT x2)

 Local measures a character's understanding of local flora, fauna, terrain, and weather in the area where he or she has spent much of their life, usually within their community.
-The character knows the common plants, trees, and animals, their properties and behavior: where the best fish can be found; the movements of game creatures; where to find shelter; the likely weather for the season, and the most common regional dangers.
+The character knows the common plants, trees, and animals, their properties and behavior: where the best fish can be found; the Movimentos of game creatures; where to find shelter; the likely weather for the season, and the most common regional dangers.
 In neighboring, yet unfamiliar locations Local should be made one or more grades harder.

 #### Native Tongue (INT+CHA+40)